 Step Five - Improve the Quality and Yield of Each Batch

-With increasing demand for varied recipes and quantities, traditional manufacturing processes often fall short.
+With the increasing demand for varied recipes and quantities, traditional manufacturing processes often fall short.
 This leaves pet food manufacturers with stored product inventory, inconsistent batch sizes and uniformity.

 A move to IBC based manufacturing offers you the versatility to produce different batch sizes easily.
 One of the key advantages of the in-bin system is that it enables precise control over recipe formulation.
 Pet food manufacturers have to carefully control the quantities of vitamins and minerals contained in each recipe.
 Furthermore, the final batch must have an even distribution of ingredients across the batch.
 The IBC based system helps both formulation and mixing, preventing ingredient segregation and ensuring consistent product quality.

 Step Six - The Potential to Scale

 With traditional fixed manufacturing equipment, huge amounts of production time is lost as mixers need to be filled, mixed, emptied, cleaned, re-filled, mixed, emptied and re-cleaned between the various batches.
 Animal Nutrition manufacturers that make the move to IBC based production, remove the need to wait for bins to go through this process.
 For example, once mixing is complete, the IBC is moved to the bag-filling area, allowing for continuous production as the next batch is mixed.

 This shift in technology offers pet food manufacturers the opportunity to run smaller, tailored, flexible batch sizes in parallel, reducing loading, cleaning and discharge times.
 And the great thing with an agile system like this, is that new bins of varying sizes can be added at any time, so scaling to meet market demands doesn’t mean costly factory extensions or refits.